DaveMcEwan/eg-zc702/gcc/README.md

 This is specific to Zynq as the AXI ports have hard-coded physical addresses at `0x4000_0000` (port 0), and `0x8000_0000` (port 1), both with a range of 1GB.

+This may be used in conjunction with the `vivado/nonproj-led8` bitstream to control the pattern of the 8 LEDs.
+The bitsteam from `projmode-led8` is also usable but does not have a makefile for easy reproduction.

+    # Configure programmable logic with bitstream.
+    cd <eg-zc702>/vivado/nonproj-led8
+    make bitstream && make transfer && make program

+    # Compile ARM linux binary and transfer to zc702.
+    cd <eg-zc702>/(gcc|clang)/ps7axim
+    make && make transfer

+    # Get a terminal on zc702.
+    ssh zc702

+    # Read/write the addressable LEDs.
+    ./ps7axim -w 0x12345678 0   # Set the LEDs to 0x78, full 32b is stored.
+    ./ps7axim -r 0              # Read back the stored value (0x12345678).

+Read are always executed before writes so this can be used to get the current value and set a new one in the same command by using both `-r` and `-w`.